MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-test-environments-builds.md

 ---
 title: Set up environments to run continuous tests with your builds - test automation tools
-description: Set up environments to run continuous test tasks with your build tasks with a build or release pipeline VSTS and TFS ms.assetid: FFD51F1E-C3B7-4FAC-B25D-95ADD6C1A1A0 ms.prod: devops ms.technology: devops-cicd
+description: Set up environments to run continuous test tasks with your build tasks with a build or release pipeline Azure Pipelines and TFS ms.assetid: FFD51F1E-C3B7-4FAC-B25D-95ADD6C1A1A0 ms.prod: devops ms.technology: devops-cicd